Pardonne-moi (Mylène Farmer song): Critical reception

 "Pardonne-moi" was generally well received by the media.
 For example, French magazine Fan2 said the singer "uses ingredients that make her success: an enigmatic voice raised on somber and melancholy lyrics".
 The melody was described as "sweet and sad", with a "delightful and melancholy lyrics" by Star Club.
 Télé Magazine deemed that "Pardonne-moi" has an "effective melody", a "evanescent voice" and mysterious lyrics, which can be variously interpreted.
 Magazine Jukebox described it as a "melancholic" and "tortured" song.

+Chart performance

 In France, "Pardonne-moi" entered the singles chart at a peak of number six on 26 October, becoming Farmer's 25th top ten hit.
 However, the single quickly dropped on the chart and totaled six weeks in the top 50 and seventeen weeks on the chart.
 In Belgium (Wallonia), the single debuted at number thirteen on 6 November on the Ultratop 50, then reached a peak at number seven the week after, and remained in the top 40 for eight weeks.
 It appeared at number 85 on the Belgian year-end chart.
 In Switzerland, "Pardonne-moi" debuted at number 53 on 11 November, then dropped and fell off the chart on 26 January 2003, but re-entered directly at a peak of number 45 and eventually totaled eleven weeks in the top 100.